iZackk26/Extended-Reality/main.md

 example from a smartwatch that would send more intense warnings depending on how far objects are [@9757681].

+Turning our gaze to the Costa Rican context, the "Amón RA" project unveils the potential of augmented reality to deepen the comprehension of cultural and historical heritage.
+By means of an interactive application, users are invited to navigate virtual elements within their tangible environment, thereby enriching their affiliation with the storied legacy and vibrant culture of Costa Rica.
+Collectively, the inexorable progression of XR is etching an expansive canvas painted with limitless prospects, redefining our interface with knowledge, ingenuity, and the world at large.
+While propelling ahead, this technological advancement offers to push the envelope, revolutionizing our mode of existence, edification, and engagement with the ever-evolving world that envelopes us.

 # Conclusion

 As we are well aware, the march forward of extended reality (XR) technology is